+More importantly, it requires a change in mindset.
+When transforming from traditional to digital, having the right mindset makes it easier and more effective to develop new skills, build new relationships and harness new opportunities.
 Company leaders need their workers to understand and buy into the new connected factory philosophy and the benefits it brings.
-They need to take specific steps to implement the changes and to get them to stick.
+This requires specific steps to implement the changes and to make them last.

 Define Long Term Plans

-While many companies plan for the short term, this transformation needs to plan at least five years out.
-Executives need to express the end goal and lay out the steps to achieve it.
+Many companies plan for the short term, but this transformation to a digital mindset needs a plan that is at least five years out.
+To reach the digital culture to advance their initiatives, executives need to express the end goal and lay out the steps to achieve it.
 By presenting what success looks like with the new business practices, workers can better understand why the transition is necessary.

 Leaders need to be out in front to execute the change.
 They need to demonstrate the behavior they expect.
-They will have to motivate and inspire workers to keep on the new path.
+Motivating and inspiring workers will keep them on the new path.
 Exuding the confidence that they are doing the right things will help employees feel more confident as well.

 It’s important that leaders welcome questions and suggestions to make workers feel heard and like they’re a part of the change.
 Give the workers credit when implementing one of their ideas.
 They’re more likely to buy in if they feel like they’re contributing and can influence the transformations.

 The company also needs to celebrate early successes.
 Set up small goals that show the changes are effective.
 Recognize those who are helping to keep other employees on track.

 Train and Hire for New Skills

 Manufacturers need to be digitizing processes from forecasting and planning to production.
 This includes using the key technologies available with the Industrial Internet of Things, artificial intelligence and Big Data.
 This requires workers that have a new set of skills to deal with data, coding, software development, etc.